MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

 Business Central supports the full-text search feature in SQL Server and Azure SQL Database databases, which lets users and applications run full-text queries against character-based data in tables.
 Learn more at [Full-text search in SQL](/sql/relational-databases/search/full-text-search).
 This article explains how you can specify full-text search on table fields and use it in data filters.
 By enabling full-text search on fields, AL developers can significantly enhance data search in thier own AL code.

-In the client, full-text search is used in various search functionalities, such as in the company-wide data search and on list pages that include full-text search fields.
+In the client, full-text search is used in various search functionalities, such as in the company-wide data search and on lists that include full-text search fields.
 Learn more in [Search for a record in company data](/dynamics365/business-central/ui-search-data) and [Search lists](/dynamics365/business-central/ui-enter-criteria-filters#searching).

 ## Enable full-text search on fields